giulio93/Big-Data-Computing/README.md

 using the min method of the JavaRDD class passing to it a comparator as explained here.
 Compute and print another statistics of your choice on the data in dNumbers.
 Make sure that you use at least one more method chosen among those of the JavaRDD interface.
 Have a look at the official Spark Java API and, for details about some methods, here.
 Add short but explicative comments to your code and when you print a value print also a short description of what that value is.
 Return the file GxxHM1.java with your program by mail to bdc-course@dei.unipd.it
-Assignment (Python users)
-You have to learn how to use the Spark API with Python.
-Refer to the official Apache Spark's site and, in particular, to the Spark Overview and the Quick Start pages.
-Also, look at the "Note for Python users" on this page, at the end of the Machine setup section.
-By the deadline, you must return the following files:

 ## Homework 2: MapReduce with Spark